aditisingh2903/Portfolio--Aditi_Singh/README.md

 A production-ready personal portfolio website built with **React + Vite**, **Tailwind CSS**, **Node.js**, **Express.js**, **MongoDB Atlas (Mongoose)**, **Cloudinary** and **Framer Motion**.
 Includes a floating AI chatbot, smooth scrolling, page transitions, premium dark design and a full **Admin Dashboard** at /admin.

-Inspired by the look, feel and interactions of [pszostak.pl](https://www.pszostak.pl/) (original code & assets are NOT copied — everything here is original and powered by my own content/resume).

 ## Features